vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 But what about keeping historical context?
 What about having a consistent face on the project?
 We do recommend having an **anchor** the project who rotates less frequently.
 See our section on [Anchors](#anchors).

-## Q: What is an engineering "Anchor"?{id="anchors"}
+## Q: What is an Engineering "Anchor"?{id="anchors"}

 {{% callout %}}
-Please see our [**Anchor Playbook**](/learningpaths/anchor-playbook/) for an in-depth look into Anchors -- Tanzu Lab's answer to the tech-lead role.
+Read the [**Anchor Playbook**](/learningpaths/anchor-playbook/) for an in-depth look into Anchors.
+It is Tanzu Lab's answer to the tech-lead role.
 {{% /callout %}}

-## Q: What's the difference between XP and Scrum?
-And Why Do We Practice XP?
+## Q: What is the Difference Between Scrum and XP?

-We are often asked "Why don't you do Scrum?", or "What's the difference between XP and Scrum?"

-So what is Scrum?
-And how is it different from XP?
-And why do we practice XP, not Scrum?
+The fundamental difference between Scrum and XP is that Scrum is based on project structure, whereas XP is based on delivery practices and project structure.

+- Scrum was a reaction to inefficient, poisonous projects, where teams were dictated how to do their jobs by outsiders who didn't know what they were doing, and often did not have any real "skin in the game" regarding the outcomes.
+Scrum defines a set of rules that say "the delivery team decides _how they deliver_, while the business team decides _what is delivered_."
+Both groups are on the hook for the outcomes.
+If you're not in either of those groups or are not impacted by the outcomes then you don't get a say.
+If you're a member of one group you don't get to tell the other group how to do their job, though you can, and should, collaborate.

+  That's Scrum -- a protective "bubble" for projects to work within.

+- Scrum teams also typically practice something called a sprint "commit."
+That is, the developers, at the outset of a sprint, will decide on a certain amount of work that they'll "commit" to completing during their sprint.[ SAFe](https://en.wikipedia.org/wiki/Scaled_agile_framework) has a [similar commitment model](https://www.scaledagileframework.com/pi-objectives/).
+There are Pros and Cons to this.
+There can be a lot of positive energy and motivation that can come from a shared team goal like the sprint "commit," and high-functioning Scrum teams do a lot to harness and leverage that positive energy.
+Furthermore, a high-functioning Scrum team will also consider re-negotiating a sprint's scope with their product manager during the sprint if they discover something that leads them to believe they should adjust things mid-sprint.

+  Of course, not all Scrum teams are "high-functioning" (nor are all XP teams!).
+With a sprint "commit", sometimes the product manager will tell the powers that be that they will **_definitely_** complete a certain scope by a certain date.
+Fixing time and scope in this way can have a very negative effect on the code and the team.
+If the team starts to slip they might be under pressure to "get things done", which often ends in sacrificing code quality and taking on tech debt.
+Because of that, it's not uncommon in organizations that practice firm sprint "commits" to see engineers "pad" their estimates, eroding trust between different roles and parts of the organization.
+Even worse, this sometimes results in management putting even more pressure on the team because they know that engineers padded the estimate and can probably do a few more things.

+- Iterations in Scrum, called "sprints", are a time-box of one month or less, during which a "Done", usable, potentially releasable product increment is created by the end of the sprint.
+- Scrum doesn't prescribe any specific engineering practices—instead, Scrum gives the team complete freedom to use any engineering practices that they see fit during a sprint, and to change them from Sprint to Sprint through continuous improvement (e.g., retrospectives).
+-  XP was also a reaction to inefficient projects and product delivery.
+It also set up a "bubble" around the product teams and rules about who gets to dictate what.
+But, XP came from software engineers who were frustrated with how poorly software was written and maintained, and how hard it was to change software in reaction to the needs of the business.
+Thus, XP suggested engineering practices within the project bubble, such as pair programming, test driven development, and refactoring.
+-  XP teams also vary their practices week to week through continuous improvement (e.g. retrospectives... sounds familiar, right?).
+However, there are some practices that XP teams don't vary, but instead consider to be "core practices", and apply them always; namely, TDD and pair programming.
+- XP teams always have a "Done", usable, potentially releasable product—every single story (even every single commit to the primary branch) should result in a working, usable, releasable product.
+For an interesting perspective on sprints, please see Ron Jeffries' article [Hills to Die On: Sprints](https://ronjeffries.com/articles/018-01ff/ds-hill-sprints/)
+- XP teams don't have sprints defined by Scrum and time-spans are referred to as iterations.
+At the start of a week, a team will [review what's currently in the backlog and icebox](/practices/ipm), estimate (with points, not time) any stories that seem worthy of estimation at that time, and prioritize the next most important things to work on.
+Throughout the week, they'll work on stories and deliver them to production—but at any time, they may adjust the prioritized list in the backlog, or even slot in, estimate, and prioritize all new stories.
+That's because they believe that the best software is built through learning.
+They know that by **_embracing change_**, they can build better software.
+So they're always ready and willing to change priorities based on what they're learning as they put working software in the hands of users.

-Before answering it, it's important to keep in mind: our goal in these situations is not to create a religious war of XP versus Scrum, or to tell anyone that practices Scrum that they're somehow "wrong" and that XP is "right."
+It's important to keep in mind: our goal in these situations is not to start a war of XP versus Scrum, or to tell anyone that practices Scrum that they're wrong for doing it and that XP is right choice.

-Often, one of our primary goals when working with a client is to expose them to a different way of working and thinking.
+Often, one of the primary goals when working with a client is to introduce them to a different way of working and thinking.
 We are sometimes asked if we can "just do Scrum" instead of XP.
 In a way we already are.
 Our process takes a lot of hints from Scrum and layers on many missing aspects, such as engineering practices.
 XP adds new tools to the software development toolbox.

 {{% callout %}}
 **Consulting Tip:** If you are a consultant, be careful not to "remind" your client that they are there to learn from you and do exactly what you say -- only your clients can tell you why they are here, and one should not make assumptions about the circumstances by which they came to work with you.